BelovedP/workforce-analytics-etl/README.md

 ###  2. Restructuring the Performanace Metrics(The Unpivot)
 The original file had performance scores spread sideways across six separate columns(Jan, Feb, Mar, Apr, May, Jun).
 While this looks fine to the human, it ruins a database.
 You cannot easily write averages, filter by month, or make a dynamic trend chart when data is formatted horizontally.

+### 3. Overriding the European Currency Bug
+The raw data came in European number formatting (using dots instead of commas for thousands, like `183.672`).
+Because my Excel defaults to US settings, a direct data type change threw errors.

+* **The Fix:** I changed the column type using the "Locale" setting in Power Query, forcing it to interpret the numbers using English (United States) rules.
+This cleanly flipped the formatting to standard business currency without breaking the data.

+### 4. Cleaning General Schema Text
+* Standardized column header (e.g., changed the confusing header "Male" to "Gender", since it contained both male and female records)
+* Ensured data types were strictly enforced (Salaries as Currency, Performances Scores as Whole Numbers)

 ![Power Query Architecture Pipeline](pipeline_preview_V2.png)

 * **The Fix:** I selected the month columns and used the Unpivot tool.
 This collapsed the wide columns into two clean vertical columns: Review Month and Performance Score.
 Now, each employee has 6 consecutive rows (one for each month), making it incredibly easy to plug into Pivot Table or chart.